 Each week, Dom from Talkin’ TV be recapping Netflix’s newest superhero series Jupiter’s Legacy, exploring the ins and outs of Mark Millar adaptation.

-Reviews for the remaining episodes of Jupiter’s Legacy will be released on Thursday and Friday.
+Reviews for the remaining episodes of Jupiter’s Legacy will be released on Tuesday, Thursday, and Friday of next week.